 In 2008, with the impetus provided by Greg Poche’s incredible philanthropy, the Unit evolved into the Melanoma Institute Australia and the Poche Centre was built.

 Today our reach extends well beyond our building.
-MIA is affiliated with The University of Sydney, Macquarie University, St Vincent’s and Mater Health Sydney, The Royal Prince Alfred Hospital, Westmead Hospital, Skin and Cancer Foundation Australia and Australian & New Zealand Melanoma Trials Group (ANZMTG).
+MIA is affiliated with The University of Sydney, Macquarie University, St Vincent’s and Mater Health Sydney, The Royal Prince Alfred Hospital, Westmead Hospital, Skin and Cancer Foundation Australia and Australian & Melanoma and Skin Cancer Trials (MASC Trials).

 The Poche Centre